AdobeDocs/campaign.en/help/v8/start/v7-to-v8.md

 >
 >* For now, Campaign v8 is **only** available as a Managed Cloud Service, and cannot be deployed on an on-premise or hybrid environments.
 [Learn more](#cloud-services)
 >
->* Migration from an existing Campaign Classic v7 environment is not yet available.
+>* Automated migration from an existing Campaign Classic v7 environment is not yet available.

 ## Managed Cloud Services{#cloud-services}